glerner/gl-color-palette-generator/.github/issues/implement-light-dark-mode.md

 ## Description
 Add support for automatic light/dark mode switching using CSS `light-dark()` function in generated theme variations, following WordPress's new guidance on block theme styling.
+Add support for print-specific styles, including undoing both light and dark mode styles for print.

 ## Background
 WordPress now recommends using the CSS `light-dark()` function for theme color schemes, as detailed in: